blopa/my-react-base-project/README.md

 # BASE PROJECT

 # About
-This is a base project
+This is a base React project

 # Development